Buffalo, New York Population 2020

 After a decades-long loss of young people, the Buffalo-Niagara area has finally turned things around and is once more seeing a growth in the number of Millennials moving to the region.
 Since 2006, the number of Millennials (aged 20 through 34) has grown by over 10% while the region's total population shrank 1%.
-This has been the strongest growth of young people among all counties in New York and exceeds national growth for the age group.
+This has been the most substantial growth of young people among all counties in New York and exceeds national growth for the age group.

 Buffalo began as a small trading community in 1789 and quickly grew when the Erie Canal was constructed in 1825.
-At the time, it had a population of about 2,400, which grew to 10,000 by 1832.
+At the time, it had a population of about 2,400, which rose to 10,000 by 1832.
 By 1900, it was the 8th largest city in the country and became a major railroad hub.

-Buffalo has long been home to a sizable African American community, and at one point a regular meeting place for abolitionist leaders and a terminus point of the Underground Railroad.
+Buffalo has long been home to a sizable African American community and at one point a regular meeting place for abolitionist leaders and a terminus point of the Underground Railroad.
 During the Civil War, Buffalo grew in population from 81,000 to more than 94,000 by 1865.
 At the start of the 20th century, Buffalo was known as the City of Light for its widespread electric lighting, becoming the first city in the country to use electric street lights in 1881.
 Buffalo saw great prosperity later during World War II as a manufacturing center, although it reached its peak population by the 1950s and declined for more than 60 years.

 - Buffalo is home to the original Buffalo chicken wing.
 Before its invention, chicken wings were used in stock or thrown away.
-The invention is credited to Anchor Bar owners Frank and Teressa Bellisimo, who created the first Buffalo wings in 1964.
+The invention is credited to Anchor Bar owners Frank and Teressa Bellissimo, who created the first Buffalo wings in 1964.

 - Buffalo is also famous for beef on weck, a culinary dish derived from earlier German immigrants to the area.
 It's believed a German baker in Buffalo came up with the sandwich, which has roast beef and horseradish on a kummelweck roll.